psh/KermitExt/README.md

 * Integration with other loggers
 * (upcoming) "what if Kermit was the default logger in Spring?"

+## Examples

+Most of the modules have standalone `examples` which should be opened as a separate project in your IDE.

+Before any given example project will build you need to run the `publishToMavenLocal` task in the main Kermit Extensions project as the _standalone_ philosophy extends to pulling in the appropriate Kermit extension as a gradle dependency rather than referencing it directly.

 ## Kermit Logger Extensions

 ### ![Static Badge](https://img.shields.io/badge/Kotlin_Multiplatform-orange) `kermit-ext`